bkase/slides/algebra-driven-design/slides.md

 (image)

-Note: You could stop here, and build out a library, if you use purity, you'll already create something better than 99% of the design space
+Note: You could stop here, and build out a library, if you use purity, you'll already create something better than the other things out there.
+But we can do better...

 !!!